RedisGraph/redisgraph-bulk-loader/README.md

 RedisGraph does not impose a schema on properties, so the same property key can have values of differing types, such as strings and integers.
 As such, the bulk loader's default behaviour is to infer the type for each field independently for each value.
 This can cause unexpected behaviors when, for example, a property expected to always have string values has a field that can be cast to an integer or double.
 To avoid this, use the `--enforce-schema` flag and update your CSV headers as described in [Input Schemas](#input-schemas).

 ### Extended parameter descriptions
 The flags for `max-token-count`, `max-buffer-size`, and `max-token-size` are typically not required.
-They should only be specified if the memory overhead of graph creation is too high.
+They should only be specified if the memory overhead of graph creation is too high, or raised if the volume of Redis calls is too high.
 The bulk loader builds large graphs by sending binary tokens (each of which holds multiple nodes or relations) to Redis in batches.
-By lowering these limits from their defaults, the size of each transmission to Redis is lowered and fewer entities are held in memory, at the expense of a longer overall runtime.

 `--quote` is maintained for backwards compatibility, and allows some control over Python's type inference in the default mode. `--enforce-schema-type` is preferred.